US accuses Iran in plot to kill Israeli ambassador in Mexico

+Iran's embassy in Mexico called the alleged plot "a great big lie".

-WASHINGTON: The United States and Israel on Friday (Nov 7) accused Iran of plotting to assassinate Israel's ambassador to Mexico, in what would be the latest attempt to take the two countries' conflict to another region.
+WASHINGTON: The United States and Israel on Friday (Nov 7) accused Iran of trying to kill the Israeli ambassador to Mexico, with Tehran rejecting the claim as a "big lie" and the Mexican government saying it was not aware.

+The purported assassination attempt came as tensions soared to new highs between Israel and Iran, which have each attacked the other's territory.

 Israel said that Mexican authorities intervened to stop the attempt to kill the ambassador, Einat Kranz-Neiger.

-"We thank the security and law enforcement services in Mexico for thwarting a terrorist network directed by Iran that sought to attack Israel's ambassador in Mexico," a statement from Israel's foreign ministry said.
+"We thank the security and law enforcement services in Mexico for thwarting a terrorist network directed by Iran that sought to attack Israel's ambassador in Mexico," Israel's foreign ministry said in a statement.

+But Mexico's foreign ministry, hours after the allegations were first raised, said it had "received no information" on the alleged incident.

+Without naming the United States or Israel, Mexico's Secretariat of Security and Citizen Protection, which oversees intelligence, said it was open to "respectful and coordinated cooperation, always within the framework of national sovereignty, with all security agencies that request it".

 A US official said that the Revolutionary Guards' elite Quds Force initiated the plot in late 2024 and that it was disrupted this year.